slaclab/lume-genesis/genesis/tests/genesis4/main_input.md

 ### setup

 The namelist `setup` is a mandatory namelist and should be the first in the input deck.
 It contains the basic parameters to control the simulations.
 It can only be called once.
-If the user want to change some parameter the namelist `altersetup` should be used.
+If the user want to change some parameter the namelist `alter_setup` should be used.

 - `rootname` (*string, \<empty>*): The basic string, with which all output files will start, unless the output filename is directly overwritten (see `write` namelist)
 - `lattice` (*string, \<empty>*): The name of the file which contains the undulator lattice description.
 This can also include some relative paths if the lattice file is not in the same directory as the input file.